lofcz/intellij-visual-studio-code-dark-plus/README.md

 All credits go to the theme author https://github.com/samdark

 Why fork?
-JetBrain IDEs update plugins somethimes without the explicit gesture from the user and manually downgrading to the previous version is tiresome.
+JetBrains IDEs update plugins sometimes without the explicit gesture from the user and manually downgrading to the previous version is tiresome.
 Plus the other changes upstream offers are good.